SquareBracketAssociates/LearningOOPWithPharo/Chapters/SimpleLan/Simple-LAN-Definition.md

 ##### A little example.

-The following snippet shows basic behavior of an open LAN composed of two nodes, Mac and PC1.
+The following snippet shows the basic behavior of an open LAN composed of two nodes, Mac and PC1.

 ```
 (LNNode new